xiaoxianyu-office/mm/Skills/Triggers.md

 ```

 #### ~onTeleport
 Executes the skill when the mob teleports.
+> There is no associated [@trigger]
 ```yml
 EXAMPLE_MOB:
   Type: ENDERMAN